-- Fall Testing The 2nd Tuesday & Wednesday in October for students who plan to intern in the spring. - Spring Testing The 2nd Tuesday & Wednesday in March for students who plan to intern in the fall.
+• Spring Testing - The 2nd Tuesday & Wednesday in March for students who plan to intern in the fall.

 The successful completion of the comprehensive examination is a requirement for all departmental graduate degrees.
-Details of the examination may be obtained from your advisor or from you program chairperson.
+Details of the examination may be obtained from your advisor or from your program chairperson.
 Students must register for the examination with the departmental secretary no later than one month prior to the exam date.